 Celebrating and promoting the best in UK prisons, probation and youth justice

-COMMENDEE 2019-20: A Prison Officer at HMP Woodhill, currently in Safer Custody, Mick has built an outstanding reputation among prisoners and his peers, and is Commended for epitomising, in the words of his Governor, “what excellence looks like”.
+COMMENDEE 2019-20: Mick has built an outstanding reputation as an Officer, among both prisoners and his peers, and is Commended, in the words of the Governor of HMP/YOI Woodhill, for being “what excellence looks like”.

 Initial nominator and Custodial Manager Mark Kupczyk describes Mick as “a highly thought of and experienced member of staff,” commanding “the respect and ears of all colleagues and prisoners.”
 He praises Mick as “a pro-social model for prisoners” who displays “all the positive attributes that are required of today’s operational band 3 Prison Officer.”
 Mick, says Mark, “possesses and displays “all of HMP Woodhill’s 5 family values: Culture of honour, Courageous attitude, Don’t complain – contribute, No fobbing off, & Get your hopes up.”
 He adds that Michael “has the ability to talk openly and honestly to anybody, regardless of their race, religion or gender and embraces all aspects of equality and diversity in his daily work.”

 Butler Trust Local Champion and Business Administrator Bianca Watt reports that “both staff and prisoners speak very highly of Mick and admire the job he completes on a daily basis, and the care he demonstrates within his role to get the best out of everyone to help to change and improve lives.”
 She adds that “Mick bounds into work, always smartly turned out, ready to grasp the day ahead.
 His years of service has only increased his enthusiasm for his work.”